piesecurity/ibmxforceex.checker.py/README.md

 Added gatherXSSCVE.py
 Also created cveFormatConvert to correct and issue with an eariler version of gatherXSSCVE.py

 On August 1st 2016, X-Force changed the policy on API Calls. gatherXSSCVE can easily exceed the 5,000 a month quota.
-Be sure not to use look up too many XPUs at once.
+Be sure not to look up too many XPUs at once.

 Excerpt from the notification: